Home » Recipes » Biscuits and Cookies » Biscotti » Espresso Chocolate Chip Biscotti Recipe

 Logs of espresso biscotti with Demerara sugar

-Bake in preheated oven for 25 minutes, or until risen and set.
+Bake in preheated oven for 25 minutes, or until puffy, well-risen and set.
 Remove from oven and cool 15 minutes on tray.

 Logs of espresso biscotti after baking

-Place logs on a large cutting board.
+With a palette knife, lift logs onto a large cutting board.
 With a serrated knife, cut each log on the diagonal, creating 1-inch wide slices.

 Biscotti log and a serrated knife